Kyron Hudson: Penn State

 Hudson transferred to play for the Penn State Nittany Lions.
 Heading into the 2025 season, Hudson is poised to be one the team's top players, as he will compete for a starting spot.

+Professional career

+Hudson signed with the Chicago Bears as an undrafted free agent on May 11, 2026.
+On August 16, he was waived with an injury settlement.